erikfredner/cv/cv.md

 "'Two Blocks Joined by a Corridor:' Time in *To The Lighthouse*" \hfill May 2015 \
 Literary History.
 Stanford, CA.

-"'Inveigling *Uncle Tom’s Cabin* to Become a Ballet:' cummings’s *Tom*" \hfill October 2014 \
+"'Inveigling *Uncle Tom’s Cabin* to Become a Ballet:' cummings’s *Tom*" \hfill Oct 2014 \
 Berkeley-Stanford Conference.
 Stanford, CA.

-"On the Stanford Literary Lab’s Pamphlet Series" \hfill October 2014 \
+"On the Stanford Literary Lab’s Pamphlet Series" \hfill Oct 2014 \
 Future of Publication Workshop.
 Stanford, CA.

 ### At the Stanford Literary Lab
 "Celebrities" \hfill May 2020

-"Antebellum & Postbellum" \hfill January 2020
+"Antebellum & Postbellum" \hfill Jan 2020

-"*n* Types of Typicality" \hfill December 2018
+"*n* Types of Typicality" \hfill Dec 2018

 "Norton Anthologies: Database, Canon, Career" \hfill May 2018

-"Typicality" \hfill February 2018
+"Typicality" \hfill Feb 2018

-"Security in *Foreign Affairs*" \hfill December 2017
+"Security in *Foreign Affairs*" \hfill Dec 2017

-"Microgenres" \hfill November 2017
+"Microgenres" \hfill Nov 2017

-"Distant Reading with the *Oxford English Dictionary*" \hfill November 2017
+"Distant Reading with the *Oxford English Dictionary*" \hfill Nov 2017

-"Synchronic and Diachronic Suspense" \hfill October 2017
+"Synchronic and Diachronic Suspense" \hfill Oct 2017

-"How Many Novels Have Been Published in English?" \hfill February 2017
+"How Many Novels Have Been Published in English?" \hfill Feb 2017

-"Reading the Norton Anthologies: Databases, Canons, and Careers" \hfill November 2016
+"Reading the Norton Anthologies: Databases, Canons, and Careers" \hfill Nov 2016

 ## Public Humanities
 "The Stuff of Fame: Material and Printed Constructions of Renown in America" \hfill 2019- \